 1. The Working Group on the Universal Periodic Review, established in accordance with Human Rights Council resolution 5/1, held its twenty-seventh session from 1 to 12 May 2017.
-The review of the Philippines was held at the 11th meeting on 8 May 2017.
-The delegation of the Philippines was headed by His Excellency Mr. Menardo I. Guevarra, Senior Deputy Executive Secretary at the Office of the President, and His Excellency Alan Peter S. Cayetano, Chair of Foreign Relations Committee Senate.
-At its 17th meeting held on 11 May 2017, the Working Group adopted the report on the Philippines.
+The review of the Philippines was held at the 11th meeting, on 8 May 2017.
+The delegation of the Philippines was headed by the Senior Deputy Executive Secretary in the Office of the President, Menardo I. Guevarra, and the Chair of the Foreign Relations Committee, Senate of the Philippines, Alan Peter S. Cayetano.
+At its 17th meeting, held on 11 May 2017, the Working Group adopted the report on the Philippines.